Inherited Foreign Accounts

 Offshore Reporting FBAR, Form 8938 & Schedule B

-When it comes to inheriting foreign accounts, the IRS can be overbearing to say the least.
+The Inheriting Foreign Accounts rules are multi-layered.
+And, when it comes to inheriting foreign accounts and avoiding estate FBAR and FATCA penalties, time is of the essence.
 With the introduction and enforcement of FATCA, it is becoming much more common for individuals who inherit money from individuals who have assets, income or investments overseas to realize that the person leaving the inheritance may not have been in IRS compliance regarding their foreign accounts, including not having filed FBARs.